Greg Lutzka: Personal life

-Lutzka resides in Mission Viejo, California, US.
-He moved there in 2004, after living in Milwaukee, Wisconsin with his mother Lori, father, Jeff, and brother Andy.
+Lutzka resides in Mission Viejo, California.
+He moved there in 2004, after living in Milwaukee, Wisconsin, with his mother Lori, father, Jeff, and brother Andy.
 He explained in 2014 that he enjoys snowboarding and playing guitar when he is not skateboarding.
 Lutzka concluded his 2014 interview with the statement: "I want to continue to be a good role model.
 Finally, just enjoy life— people don’t realize how important that is."